-5 d≈700 m and a heat flux F = 15.6 kW m-2 (50% of which is assumed to be available for convection).
+They estimate the density of savanna burned to 3786 kg ha-1.
+The fire lasted several hours, devastating 2333 ha.
+The propagating rate is estimated to be $1.62 \text{ m s}^{-1}$ (Stocks et al., 1996).
+From those characteristics, we can deduce the intensity of the fire front $I=10\,906 \text{ kW m}^{-1}$ for $d\approx700 \text{ m}$ and a heat flux $F=15.6 \text{ kW m}^{-2}$ (50% of which is assumed to be available for convection).
 As can be noted, those values are far weaker than those related to the boreal forest fire in Canada.
-Plume characteristics obtained with those definitions and an estimated active burning surface of 1 km2 are represented in Fig. 5.
+Plume characteristics obtained with those definitions and an estimated active burning surface of $1 \text{ km}^2$ are represented in Fig. 5.

 The excess of virtual potential temperature is of 3.1 K in the first model layer, more than ten times weaker than for the Chisholm fire.
-This excess is of 2 K at 1000 m and becomes negative above 2000 m, where the vertical velocity is maximal and of 12 m s^{-1} .
+This excess is of 2 K at 1000 m and becomes negative above 2000 m, where the vertical velocity is maximal and of $12 \text{ m s}^{-1}$ .
 No pyro-cloud form above the fire and the thermal plume reaches 3300 m.
 Comparing with observations from Stocks et al. (1996), the plume height is 600 m too high, with no cumulus cloud at the top.

-15 3.3 How to explain discrepancies?
+3.3 How to explain discrepancies?

-These tests of the pyro-thermal plume model on two different cases, a pyro-plume reaching the stratosphere in boreal regions and a plume being trapped in the boundary layer in South Africa, bring into evidence some differences between results and observations which can have several sources.
-First, the plume initiation is controlled by

-- fire characteristics, the heat flux available for convection and the active burning area, on which large uncertainties still remain.
+These tests of the pyro-thermal plume model on two different cases, a pyro-plume reaching the stratosphere in boreal regions and a plume being trapped in the lower troposphere in South Africa, bring into evidence some differences between results and observations which can have several sources.
+First, the plume initiation is controlled by fire characteristics, the heat flux available for convection and the active burning area, on which large uncertainties still remain.
 Second, the thermal plume model has been initially developed to represent shallow plumes induced by an excess of temperature of the order of 1 K. It is thus used here in configurations for which the scheme has not been initially developed for, possibly leading to deep convection.
-As mixing intensity - is different whether convection is shallow or deep, we modified the definitions initially prescribed for shallow convection by chosing a formulation depending on plume dimensions, potentially adapted to both shallow and deep convection.
-However, this intermediate formulation may explain the problem of the underestimation of the plume height generated by the Chisholm fire and the overestimation of the plume height generated by the Kruger fire.
+As mixing intensity is different whether convection is shallow or deep, we modified the definitions initially prescribed for shallow convection by choosing a formulation depending on plume dimensions, potentially adapted to both shallow and deep convection.
+However, this intermediate formulation may explain the underestimation of the plume height generated by the Chisholm fire and the overestimation of the plume height generated by the Kruger fire.
 We also neglected the water release in the plume by biomass burning.
 Sensitivity tests on all these parameters are performed in the next section.